devsearch-epfl/devsearch-play/README.md

 ## Setup

 - Make sure the environment variables are set.
-For example, edit the file `deploy/env.sh` and define all the variables and then load it with `source deploy/env.sh`.
+For example, edit the file `deploy/env.sh`, define all the variables and then load it with `source deploy/env.sh`.

 - To setup your DSA key pair, follow a simple guide such as: http://www.cyberciti.biz/faq/ssh-password-less-login-with-dsa-publickey-authentication/
 Don't forget to put your public key on the server, otherwise you won't be able to connect.